Sammy10579/echo-middleware/README.md

 Example project of test assessment from imaginary company.
 Full text of the task can be found [here](docs/testtask.pdf)

-## Task

-You have **1 hour** to solve the task.
-If you are lucky enough and have time left, please try to optimise your solution.

 ### Build a middleware using echo framework